adhanot/hello-go-swagger/README.md

 # hello-go-swagger

 Hello-go-swagger is a Golang Template to build fast RESTful API by code generation.
-The complete stack creates a powerful and secure framework.
+The complete stack creates a fast powerful and secure framework.

 It use go-swagger (https://goswagger.io/), ENT Framework (https://entgo.io/) and JWT (https://github.com/dgrijalva/jwt-go).